opnfv/yardstick/docs/testing/user/userguide/04-installation.rst

    username = root
    password = root

-Now you can run Yardstick test cases and store the results in influxDB.
+Now Yardstick will store results in InfluxDB when you run a testcase.

 Deploy InfluxDB and Grafana directly in Ubuntu (**Todo**)